 Megan Volpert grew up in Chicago and lives in Atlanta with her wife, Mindy.
-Volpert holds an MFA in Creative Writing from Louisiana State University and has been teaching high school English for the past ten years.
+Volpert holds an MFA in Creative Writing from Louisiana State University and has been teaching high school English for the past thirteen years.

 Throughout her writing career, Volpert has been influenced by second-generation New York School poetry and has displayed a strong interest in performance studies.
 Volpert is a theory junky who cannot resist rock and roll.
 Her work is consistently argumentative.
 She used to drive a scooter.

 photos by Rob Friedman